Sep. 11, 2017 NEW

 These grants are awarded to researchers and medical doctors to assist them in conducting research projects at the School of Medicine.

 The Sakaguchi Laboratory was established at the Keio University School of Medicine to promote cutting-edge research and education in the fields of medicine and the life sciences.
-The Department of Systems Medicine was established in February 2012 and the Department of Vascular Biology was established in May 2015.
+The Department of Systems Medicine was established in February 2012.

 Keio University, Japan’s oldest private university, was